orbit-systems/mars/README.md

 ## Why?

 C is the dominant choice for programming kernels and other embedded applications, and it's clear to see why.
-C does not tangle itself in complexs abstractions and has virtually zero overhead.
 C code is explicit and translates clearly and effectively into machine code.
+C also does not tangle itself in complex abstractions, has virtually zero overhead, and is one of the fastest, if not *the fastest* programming language, making it ideal for kernel applications where speed and responsiveness are key.

 Mars was born out of a desire to hold on to C's simplicity (no runtime, implicit contexts, built-in allocators, large stdlibs, etc.) but dig deeper into the nitty-gritty and give the programmer more low-level control.